Diana Karina Moreiras Reynaga

 I have training in anthropological archaeology and bioarchaeology, specializing in Mesoamerican studies.
 My BA (Hons.) from the University of British Columbia was a major in anthropology, minor in history.
-During my MA (completed in 2013) at the same institution, I developed skills in carbon and nitrogen isotope analyses of bone collagen, and I applied this method and received training in oxygen and carbon isotope analyses of bone and enamel bioapatite during my PhD (completed in 2019) at The University of Western Ontario.
+During my MA at the same institution, I developed skills in carbon and nitrogen isotope analyses of bone collagen, and I applied this method and received training in oxygen and carbon isotope analyses of bone and enamel bioapatite during my PhD at The University of Western Ontario.

-My main research interests involve ancient Mesoamerican foodways and diets; geographic movement of pre-Columbian populations; Aztec society, religion, and decolonizing Aztec human sacrifice; the use of animals in Mesoamerican ritual contexts; the origins and use of Theobroma cacao (chocolate) and maize by pre-Columbian peoples; childhood and children in archaeology; and the forensic application of stable isotopes.
+My main research interests involve ancient Mesoamerican foodways and diets; geographic movement of pre-Columbian populations; Aztec (Mexica) society, religion, and decolonizing human sacrifice; the use of animals in Mesoamerican ritual contexts; the origins and use of Theobroma cacao (chocolate) and maize by pre-Columbian peoples; Indigenous and decolonial approaches in archaeology; childhood and children in archaeology, and the forensic application of stable isotopes.

 Moreiras Reynaga, DK, J Millaire, X Chávez Balderas, JA Román Berrelleza, L López Luján, FJ Longstaffe.
-(Under review).
+(2021).
 Residential Patterns of Mexica Human Sacrifices at Mexico-Tenochtitlan and Mexico-Tlatelolco: Evidence from Phosphate Oxygen Isotopes.
-Journal of Anthropological Archaeology.
+Journal of Anthropological Archaeology 62: 101296.

 Chávez Balderas, X, DK Moreiras Reynaga, and D Bustos Ríos.
-(Under review).
+(In press).
 The Heartland of the Empire: Studying the Aztecs.
 In The Handbook of Mesoamerican Bioarchaeology, edited by V. Tiesler.
 Routledge.

 Chávez Balderas, X, DK Moreiras Reynaga, FJ Longstaffe, L López Luján, SA Hendricks, and RK Wayne.
 (In press).
 Los Lobos de Tenochtitlan: Identificación, Cautiverio y Uso Ritual [The Wolves of Tenochtitlan: Identification, Captivity, and Ritual Use].
 In Los Animales y el Recinto Sagrado de Tenochtitlan, edited by L. López Luján and E. Matos Moctezuma.
 El Colegio Nacional, Mexico City.